bacarnik/Snapchat-obrazec/README.md

 # Replica of Snapchat login form

 This is a simple visual replica of the Snapchat login and registration form.
-It includes javaScript(sweetAlert, password check, mail check...), CSS, html code and svg pictures.
+It includes javaScript (SweetAlert2, password check, mail check...), CSS, html code and svg pictures.
 Its only front-end and doesn't save any data or sends it to any database.